kelvinz/code-notes/courses/spark_docs.md

 Use the Greater Than patch to make something happen if the value coming from the input patch is greater than a preset value.
 	first input + second input => greater than

+*Greater or Equal Patch*
+Use the Greater or Equal patch to make something happen when the value coming from the input patch is greater than or equal to a preset value.
+	first input + second input => greater or equal